 Buyer Beware: Counterfeit and Knock-Off Batteries Pose Grave Risk

-The Power Tool Institute’s advice is to only buy batteries manufactured by the original equipment manufacturer (OEM) of your tool.
+Getting a battery sounds easy enough, right?
+But there are some things to keep in mind when shopping for a battery for your power tool.
+Choose wisely.
+The Power Tool Institute’s advice is to only buy original equipment manufacturer (OEM) batteries.
+In other words, batteries manufactured by the manufacturer of your tool.
 Be wary of counterfeit and knock-off batteries.
-Not all batteries are created equal.

 Not All Batteries Are Created Equal

 Like most consumers, you will likely begin your search by noting the model number of your existing battery as well as the precise make and model of your tool.
 Then you’ll start searching.
 What you will find is an amazing variety of options and some with similar colors and markings to the tool manufacturer’s original equipment battery.
 You have many choices when it comes to buying batteries, but they are not all created equal.
 Before buying there are some things to be aware of:

 - Why buy OEM?
 Because the consequences of doing otherwise can be very dangerous.
 An OEM battery is designed for seamless compatibility with your power tool and charger, and has undergone rigorous testing to back it up.
 Reputable OEMs have their products listed by an independent certification lab, such as Underwriters Laboratories (UL) or Canadian Standards Association (CSA).
 They test and evaluate each system (tool, battery, and charger) for compliance with internationally accepted safety standards.
 These standards evaluate the total system to ensure they work together properly to monitor and control critical functions, such as cell balance, energy levels, flow of energy in and out, and temperatures.